ArseniBarsegyan/TestDoc/README.md

 **Add new screen in app**

 - Create new ViewModel in AssigmentManagerMobile.Core/ViewModels folder and extend BaseViewModel.
 All required services should be injected into constructor.
-- Register view model in DI pipeline in Startup class.
+- Register view model in DI pipeline in Startup class, ConfigureServices() method.

 Android:
 - Create new fragment in AssigmentManagerMobile.Droid/Fragments and extend BaseFragment.
+- Fragment name should have view model's name and "Fragment" suffix.
-- Register fragment in DI pipeline in MainActivity.
+- Register fragment in DI pipeline in MainActivity, ConfigurePlatformServices() method.
 - Use MVVM Light extensions to create bindings from fragment to view model.

 iOS:
 - Create new view controller in AssigmentManagerMobile.iOS/ViewControllers.
+- View Controller name should have view model's name and "ViewController" suffix.
-- Register view controller in DI pipeline in AppDelegate.
+- Register view controller in DI pipeline in AppDelegate, ConfigurePlatformServices() method.
 - Use MVVM Light extensions to create bindings from fragment to view model.

 **Write unit test for screen**